vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 leaving only a little bit of unease in its wake.
 I continued taking two doses of Atrantil.
 My FoodMarble Aire 2 breath test score taken in the early afternoon showed low fermentation score values.

+## 2024-10-14

+I experienced the abdominal discomfort earlier in the morning (shortly after bowel movement) rather than toward the mid-to-late morning.
+In general it looks like there has been a shift in when the abdominal discomfort kicks in in the morning, toward earlier.
+The duration hasn't increased much, and it continues to be intermittent for a few hours before taking a rest.